netdata/netdata/collectors/systemd-journal.plugin/README.md

 The following are limitations related to the availability of the plugin:

-- This plugin is not available when Netdata is installed in a container.
+- Netdata versions prior to 1.44 shipped in a docker container do not include this plugin.
   The problem is that `libsystemd` is not available in Alpine Linux (there is a `libsystemd`, but it is a dummy that returns failure on all calls).
-We plan to change this, by shipping Netdata containers based on Debian.
+Starting with Netdata version 1.44, Netdata containers use a Debian base image making this plugin available when Netdata is running in a container.
 - For the same reason (lack of `systemd` support for Alpine Linux), the plugin is not available on `static` builds of Netdata (which are based on `muslc`, not `glibc`).
+If your Netdata is installed in `/opt/netdata` you most likely have a static build of Netdata.
 - On old systemd systems (like Centos 7), the plugin runs always in "full data query" mode, which makes it slower.
 The reason, is that systemd API is missing some important calls we need to use the field indexes of `systemd` journal.
   However, when running in this mode, the plugin offers also negative matches on the data (like filtering for all logs that do not have set some field), and this is the reason "full data query" mode is also offered as an option even on newer versions of `systemd`.

-To use the plugin, install one of our native distribution packages, or install it from source.

 #### `systemd` journal features

 The following are limitations related to the features of `systemd` journal:

-- This plugin does not support binary field values. `systemd` journal has the ability to assign fields with binary data.
-  This plugin assumes all fields contain text values (text in this context includes numbers).
+- This plugin assumes that binary field values are text fields with newlines in them. `systemd-journal` has the ability to support binary fields, without specifying the nature of the binary data.
+However, binary fields are commonly used to store log entries that include multiple lines of text.
+The plugin treats all binary fields are multi-line text.
 - This plugin does not support multiple values per field for any given log entry. `systemd` journal has the ability to accept the same field key, multiple times, with multiple values on a single log entry.
 This plugin will present the last value and ignore the others for this log entry.
 - This plugin will only read journal files located in `/var/log/journal` or `/run/log/journal`. `systemd-journal-remote` has the ability to store journal files anywhere (user configured).
 If journal files are not located in `/var/log/journal` or `/run/log/journal` (and any of their subdirectories), the plugin will not find them.
+A simple solution is to link the other directories somewhere inside `/var/log/journal`.
+The plugin will pick them up, even if a sub-directory of `/var/log/journal` is a link to a directory outside `/var/log/journal`.

 Other than the above, this plugin supports all features of `systemd` journals.